Insurance Programs - 2020

 DeltaCare USA (Plan number FL48N) - Almost all services require a copayment even through some are very inexpensive.
 There is no cap on services provided for the year and there is an orthodontic benefit.
 A dentist must be selected from the Delta Care USA network.

 Dental insurance effective the first of the month following date of full-time hire date or date you become benefit eligible.
 The monthly rates are as follows:

 |Employee + Child(ren)||$12.90||$34.35|

-The college offers an additional voluntary vision plan for full-time employees through VSP Vision (VSP Choice).
-In-network providers can be found online.
+The college offers a voluntary vision plan for full-time employees through VSP Vision (VSP Choice).
+With open access to see any eyecare provider, you can see the one who's right for you.
+Choose a VSP doctor or any other provider.
+To find a VSP doctor, visit www.vsp.com or call 800.877.7195.
 For detailed information, please refer to the plan summary.
 The monthly costs for the plan are as follows:

 |Employee + Spouse||$10.78|

 Term Life Insurance/Basic Accidental Death and Dismemberment (AD&D)